 Arcade mode makes the campaign completely different again

 And you know what?
 There’s another way to play Doom’s campaign.
-Recently added as a free update, Arcade Mode completely changes the way Doom is played, delivering a streamlined version of the whole campaign – unlocking all weapons and Rune abilities from the start – with the only goal being to rampage through as fast, creatively, and destructively as possible, with medals, score multipliers, and leaderboard high-scores showering down upon you like the shiny golden rain inside Scrooge McDuck’s money bin (because come on, that thing has to have evolved its own water cycle by now).
+Added later as a free update, Arcade Mode completely changes the way Doom is played, delivering a streamlined version of the whole campaign – unlocking all weapons and Rune abilities from the start – with the only goal being to rampage through as fast, creatively, and destructively as possible, with medals, score multipliers, and leaderboard high-scores showering down upon you like the shiny golden rain inside Scrooge McDuck’s money bin (because come on, that thing has to have evolved its own water cycle by now).

-And with Id taking over multiplayer design from Certain Affinity now, Doom is actually finding a far clearer identity of its own.
-Newer maps are significantly more intricate, strategic affairs, the new weapons play beautifully and incisively into the layered, strategic meta-game, and the new Demon transformation abilities give the whole ecosystem a huge amount of new challenges to focus around.
+And with Id taking over multiplayer design from Certain Affinity for the later (now entirely free) expansions, Doom has found a far clearer identity of its own.
+Newer maps are significantly more intricate, strategic affairs, the new weapons play beautifully and incisively into the layered, strategic meta-game, and the new Demon transformation abilities give the whole ecosystem a huge amount of fresh, tactical challenges to focus around.

 SnapMap will give you endless new flavours of Doom on a daily basis

 As a result, there is now a constant feed of new chunks of Doom, new spins on Doom, and whole new ways of playing Doom on the SnapMap suite’s community portal.
 You’ll find plenty of new, traditional Doom levels.
 You’ll find plenty of new co-op and vs. modes.
 You’ll find plenty of entirely new game ideas, built around Doom’s systems but offering completely fresh experiences.
 Interactive, action-sitcoms?
 Yes.
 Farming simulators with roguelike dungeon sections?
 Oh yes.
 Narrative walking-simulator RPGs?
 Plenty of those too.
 SnapMap is brilliant.
-You’re not going to find absolute gold every time you go in there, but over there long-term, there’s plenty of new stuff to play.
+You’re not going to find absolute gold each and every time you go in there, but over there long-term, there’s plenty of new stuff to play.

 If you need convincing, just play through the SnapMap tutorial challenges.
 No dry, how-to presentations, these are a full-blown – and ingeniously designed - puzzle game.
-Offering a series of combat and traversal challenge rooms with ‘broken’ task criteria, they ask you to drop into the level’s editor mode – a simple button press from immediate gameplay – survey how the room is built, how its rules work, and how its AI will respond to various different scenarios, and then rework it to make the challenge possible.
+Offering a series of combat and traversal challenge rooms with ‘broken’ task criteria, they ask you to drop into the level’s editor mode (a simple button press away from immediate gameplay) survey how the room is built, how its rules work, and how its AI will respond to various different scenarios.
+Then 'all' you need to do is rework the level's design to make the challenge possible.